Mitigating optimistic bias in entropic risk estimation and optimization: Numerical Experiments

 The numerical experiments conducted in this section demonstrate the effectiveness of our proposed distributionally robust insurance pricing model under various conditions.
 Our main goal is to evaluate how different calibration methods for the radius $\epsilon$ influence the insurer's out-of-sample entropic risk and investigate the structure of the optimal policies $(\bm z,\bm \pi)$ offered to the households.
 Each household’s loss follows a Gamma distribution $ \Gamma(\kappa_h, \lambda_h)$, with shape $\kappa_h$ and scale $\lambda_h$ parameters specific to each household \( h \in [M] \).
-The correlation among the losses of different households is modelled using a Gaussian copula, with $\Sigma = r \mathbf{1}\mathbf{1}^\top + (1 - r) I$, where $r$ controls the amount of correlation among the different households, \( \mathbf{1} \) is a vector of all ones, and \( I \) is the identity matrix.
+The correlation among the losses of different households is modeled using a Gaussian copula, with $\Sigma = r \mathbf{1}\mathbf{1}^\top + (1 - r) I$, where $r$ controls the amount of correlation among the different households, \( \mathbf{1} \) is a vector of all ones, and \( I \) is the identity matrix, see \cite{genest2007metaelliptical} and \cite{shi2020regression} for a detailed discussion on flood risk modeling using copulas and gamma distributions.

 In the following experiments, we consider $M = 5$ households with risk aversion parameters $\alpha_1, \alpha_2, \alpha_3, \alpha_4, \alpha_5 = 2.9, 2.7, 2.5, 2.3, 2.1$ and set the insurer's risk aversion parameter to $\alpha_0=2$.
 In Algorithm~\ref{alg:radiustune}, we select the radius of the ambiguity set $\epsilon$ from set $\mathcal E$ which contains twenty equally-spaced values in the interval $[0, 6]$.
-To generate an instance, we sample $N$ loss scenarios for each household and evaluate the out-of-sample performance, by generating $10^6$ i.i.d.\ data points (test data).
+To generate an instance, we sample $N$ loss scenarios for each household and evaluate the out-of-sample performance by generating $10^7$ i.i.d.\ data points (test data).
 This procedure is repeated over $100$ instances to obtain the statistics presented in the subsequent sections.